PandaWood/ExceptionReporter.NET/README.md

 - Support for inner exceptions and passing multiple exceptions (ie a list of exceptions)
 - Screenshot is automatically taken and attached (support for multiple monitors) - but is configurable
-- Attach additional files to the email - useful for including log/trace files to help with diagnosis
+- Attach additional files to the email (automatically compressed into a single zip file before being attached) - useful for including any log/config files etc to help with diagnosis
-- Support for connecting to email client (via MAPI) as well as SMTP - this means that the report body/subject/attachments will connect to Outlook (or the default Email client) and allow the user to send and manage the email themselves (without requiring an SMTP server)
+- Support for connecting to email client (via Simple MAPI) as well as SMTP - this basically means that the report body/subject/attachments will connect to Outlook (or the default Email client) and allow the user to send and manage the email themselves (without requiring an SMTP server)
 - The Report is plain text and includes exception stack traces and system information such as Windows version, CPU, memory and a list of all the assemblies (with versions) being used by the current executable (see example report below)

 ```